ttulka/thistledb/README.md

 ThistleDB provides a Java driver to build a client from a Java application.

 Client implements [Reactive Streams, Version 1.0.0](http://www.reactive-streams.org).

+Client is not thread-safe, to ensure concurrency must be run within a synchronized context.

 Copy the Maven dependency into your project:
 ```xml